Terms and Conditions

 18.3 Dutch law applies to every agreement between the Customer and the Entrepreneur (to which these general conditions apply).

 Article 19 - Changes to the general terms and conditions

 19.1 The Entrepreneur has the right to change these general terms and conditions any time.

-19.2 Changes to these general terms and conditions shall only have effect if and insofar the Entrepreneur explicitly confirms these in writing.
+19.2 Changes to these general terms and conditions shall only have effect if and insofar as the Entrepreneur explicitly confirms them in writing.

 Article 20 - Final provisions